openmrv/MRV/Formatted/Modules_1/Training_Data_GEE_m.1.2.2.md

 ### 1.1 Google Earth Engine

 We will be digitizing training data in Google Earth Engine.
-Refer to process "Pre-processing" and tool "GEE" for more information and resources for working in this environment.
+Refer to process "Pre-processing" and tool "GEE" here on OpenMRV for more information and resources for working in this environment.

 ## 2 Learning Objectives